2019 Cotabato earthquakes: October 16

-Philippine government seismologist Renato Solidum described the quake as "moderately powerful".
+Philippine government seismologist Renato Solidum Jr. described the quake as "moderately powerful".
 The National Tsunami Center issues a statement saying no present tsunami threat from the earthquake.

 Three malls in Davao City reported damage following the earthquake.
 In General Santos, the Gaisano Mall was mostly gutted following a fire triggered by the earthquake.
 143 buildings were damaged and one was destroyed.
 The damaged buildings included 40 houses, 70 schools, 7 health facilities, 10 commercial buildings, and 2 places of worship.

 October 29

 On October 29, a 6.6-magnitude earthquake struck Mindanao at a depth of 14.0 km, according to the USGS, and 7 km according to PHIVOLCS.
 The maximum perceived shaking was VII on both the PEIS and MMS scales.
 This intensity was reached in Tulunan, Makilala, Kidapawan City, Digos, and Malungon.
 This earthquake was caused by movement on a different, but related, strike-slip fault to the October 16 event.